ChinmayAmrutkar/PX4-Autopilot-with-ROS2-Micro-XRCE-DDS-and-QGroundControl-For-Boat-Setup-Guide/README.md

-# PX4-Autopilot-with-ROS2-Micro-XRCE-DDS-and-QGroundControl-For-Boat-Setup-Guide
+# PX4-Autopilot-with-ROS2-Micro-XRCE-DDS-and-QGroundControl-For-Boat (USV: Unmanned Surface Vehicle)-Setup-Guide
 Welcome!
 This guide provides step-by-step instructions to set up a simulation environment for [PX4-Autopilot](https://px4.io/) integrated with [ROS2](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html), using [Micro XRCE-DDS](https://docs.px4.io/main/en/middleware/uxrce_dds.html) for communication, and [QGroundControl](https://d176tv9ibo4jno.cloudfront.net/builds/master/QGroundControl-x86_64.AppImage) for monitoring and control.
-By the end, you’ll have a simulated drone that you can control via ROS2 and monitor with QGroundControl—no hardware required!
+By the end, you’ll have a simulated Boat (USV: Unmanned Surface Vehicle) that you can control via ROS2 and monitor with QGroundControl—no hardware required!

 ---
 ## What You’ll Achieve
-- Simulate a drone using PX4’s Software-in-the-Loop (SITL) with Gazebo.
+- Simulate a Boat using PX4’s Software-in-the-Loop (SITL) with Gazebo.
-- Connect PX4 to ROS2 for publishing/subscribing to drone data.
+- Connect PX4 to ROS2 for publishing/subscribing to Boat data.
-- Use QGroundControl to visualize and control the simulated drone.
+- Use QGroundControl to visualize and control the simulated Boat.
-- Optionally, run an example to control the drone programmatically with ROS2.
+- Optionally, run an example to control the Boat programmatically with ROS2.
-This is perfect for developers, hobbyists, or researchers looking to test drone applications in a simulated environment before moving to real hardware.
+This is perfect for developers, hobbyists, or researchers looking to test Boat applications in a simulated environment before moving to real hardware.
 ---
 ## Prerequisites
 Before you begin, ensure you have:
 - Operating System: Ubuntu 22.04 LTS (recommended for compatibility).
-- Hardware: No physical drone needed
+- Hardware: No physical Boat needed
 - Knowledge: Basic familiarity with Linux command-line tools (e.g., apt, git, terminal navigation).
 ---
 ## Setup Instructions